Amazing UFO homes that are out of this world

 Spodnic spaceship, Pembrokeshire, UK

 Any guest of the spaceship can enjoy access to a lovely private garden, complete with an outdoor kitchen, a hot tub and a shower room located in a Doctor Who-themed Tardis.
-We certainly think this home qualifies as one of the world's best sheds!
+We certainly think this home qualifies as a fantastic piece of surreal estate.

 Sculpture House, California, USA